marberi/100days/README.md

 learning, they associated these objects with some classes.
 This was useful to know which objects to follow up.
 In this way they manage to find multiple systems.

+# 24th
+Workshop..

+#25th
+Workshop..

+#26th
+Workshop..

+# 27th
+Moving the code to GPU

+# 28th
+Correcting paper.

+# 29th
+Trends in the templates

+#
+Some AGI talkes

+#
+Working on denoising the images.